Logiqx/sse-results/docs/tech/server.md

 It can be seen from the diagram above that some of the thread pools do not have master threads.
 This is because the worker threads will consume directly from the appropriate message queue.
 The thread pools that detect connections and disconnections of Motions from the network both require a master thread.
 The role of the master thread is to allocate tasks to the worker threads via an internal message queue, based on the status of motions.

-Note: Message queues are a thread-safe way to effectively pass data between different threads, guaranteeing that only thread will ever consume the message and that all worker threads can be kept as busy as possible.
+Note: Message queues are a thread-safe way to effectively pass data between different threads, guaranteeing that only one thread will ever consume the message and that all worker threads can be kept as busy as possible.